-You are not obliged to use a solicitor to claim CICA compensation.
-The system is designed to be used by members of the public and in straightforward cases this is the approach we recommend.
+You don't have to use a solicitor to claim CICA compensation.
+The system is designed to be used by members of the public and in straightforward cases this is what we recommend.

 However, there are cases when using a solicitor to claim CICA compensation can really pay off.
-Claims are frequently undersettled, with victims not receiving the compensation they deserve.
+Claims are frequently undersettled, with victims not receiving the full amount of compensation they deserve.
 In other instances the CICA rejects claims outright, even though they are entirely valid.
-It is in these circumstances that an experienced CICA solicitor can help.
+It is in these circumstances that an experienced CICA compensation solicitor can help.

 In one case we helped a victim challenge the CICA's first offer of £16,500, resulting in their final award being increased to approximately £181,000.
 You can read about this successful CICA appeal here.

 In another CICA claim, a client who would have received a basic award of £22,000 was actually paid over £210,000 as a direct result of the key legal evidence we obtained in support of their case.

 Having an experienced lawyer by your side can also help when the circumstances of the claim are emotional and challenging.
 Read Brian's Story, in which Brian Mynott (author of Just Once, When I Was Little) shares his experiences as an abuse survivor and CICA claimant.
 Brian is in no doubt that if he had his time again he would appoint a specialist solicitor to assist him with his CICA claim.

 The problems victims face when making a CICA claim themselves

 There are a number of problems our specialist lawyers see time and time again.
 These all generally stem from victims' lack of knowledge of the CICA scheme.
 Most people will not have experienced the CICA before, so will not know what evidence is required to maximise their claim.
 In some cases we have seen people fail to submit an application altogether because they incorrectly thought they could not meet the eligibility criteria.